On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Introduction

+Using the ``mean field'' approach, as studied numerically by \cite{lopez03,zami-pierre16} for example, Darcy's law can be written as follows:

-The main objective of the article is to investigate transitional rheologies in macroscopic heterogeneous porous media.
-In particular, we are interested in understanding the interplay between the hetergogenities and the non-linearity of the viscosity.
-One motivation of this work is for instance to assess the use of non-Newtonian fluids to characterize the degree of heterogeneity of a field.
-Indeed, as each location modifies its behavior at a different applied pressure difference, recording the evolution of the average velocity can potentialy give indications on the amplitude of field heterogeneities.
+where $\kappa$ is the permeability and $\uc$ a velocity threshold that depends on $\dot \gamma_0$ and the porous structure.
+The prefactor in the second equation is determined by continuity. $\kappa$ and $\uc$ are thus parameters depending on the topology of the porous medium (pore size distribution, porosity, etc.).
+At macroscopic geological scales, however, the structure of porous media is expected to vary, resulting in a heterogeneous permeability and $\uc(\vec r)$ field.
+The main objective of this paper is therefore to study the influence of this field inhomogeneity on the flow for a fluid presenting a transient rheology.
+Another application could be also to evaluate the use of non-Newtonian fluids to characterize the degree of heterogeneity of a field.
+Indeed, as each location changes its viscosity behavior at a different flow rate, recording the evolution of the average velocity could potentially give indications on the permeability heterogeneity.